NikhilTilak/nikhiltilak.github.io/index.markdown

 layout: page
 ---

 <h3>Hello!
-My name is Nikhil Tilak.
-Thanks for visiting my website.</h3>
+My name is Nikhil Tilak.</h3>
+<h4>I'm wrapping up a PhD in physics, and am looking for new opportunities at the intersection of Physics, Mathematics, and Data Science.
+To learn more about me, see the tabs above or check out my resume.</h4>

 I am a PhD candidate in the Department of Physics and Astronomy at Rutgers University in [Prof. Eva Andrei](https://physics.rutgers.edu/people/faculty-list/faculty-profile/andrei-eva-y)'s group.
 My research focusses on the electronic properties of two-dimensional materials such as [Graphene](https://en.wikipedia.org/wiki/Graphene) and   [Molybdenum Disulfide](https://en.wikipedia.org/wiki/Molybdenum_disulfide).
 Most recently I have been studying devices made from marginally twisted heterostructures made from these materials and probing them using my homebuilt Scanning Tunneling Microscope and other experimental techniques.
 You can checkout some of my published peer-reviewed works on my [google-scholar profile](https://scholar.google.com/citations?user=ehlgV_0AAAAJ&hl=en) or checkout my research page above.